aljoscharei/RPG/GM_FlohFelixAljoscha/export_202112310001 Abenteuer-Gestalten MOC/202104290619 Todd Into the Wild.md

-1a) If I have time and inclination, I can alter that map or mash two or more maps together using an image editing application like GIMP.
+1a) If I have time and inclination, I can alter that map or mash tw- or more maps together using an image editing application like GIMP.